 Join our Nordic Biochar Webinar Series

 In October 2020, we launched an ongoing webinar series on various biochar-related topics.
 We have one webinar every other month and each session consists of a presentation and the possibility to ask questions and discuss.
 The webinars are free of charge and open to everyone, but sign-up is required.
-Below, you will find information about upcoming webinars, and links to sign-up.
-We record our webinars, so you can watch them again or share them with others.
-All of our previous webinars are available on this page.
+Become a member or check out this page for new webinars coming up in 2022.